what are the units for molarity

 Molarity is a unit of concentration, defined as the number of moles of solute per kilogram of solvent.
 In chemistry, molarity is most commonly used to describe the concentration of a solution or suspension, or the amount of gas dissolved in liquid.

 What are the units for molarity?

-Molarity is a unit of concentration.
-It is the number of moles of a substance per kilogram of water.
+Molarity is a unit of concentration, usually defined as the number of moles of a substance per litre of solution.

 How to calculate molarity

 Molarity is a unit of concentration that represents the ratio of moles of solute to liters of solution.
 The molarity is most commonly used in chemistry and chemical engineering, but can also be found in biology and other fields.
 A mole is the amount of a substance that contains 6 atoms.
 The SI unit for molarity is mol/L (or M).

 The molarity of a solution is the amount of solute dissolved in a solvent.
 It can be expressed in terms ofmolality (moles of solute per liter) or as a concentration, which is simply the number of moles of solute per unit volume.